Metformin: Blood Sugar & Weight Control

-• May reduce visceral fat and improve body composition
+- Reduces visceral fat and enhances body composition

-• May reduce the risk of age-related diseases (heart disease, cancer, cognitive decline)
+- Reduces the risk of age-related conditions like heart disease, cancer, and cognitive decline

 AMPK Activation

-• Metformin activates AMP-activated protein kinase (AMPK), a key energy sensor that promotes fat oxidation, glucose uptake, and mitochondrial biogenesis—mimicking the effects of fasting.
+- Metformin activates AMP-activated protein kinase (AMPK), an energy sensor that promotes fat burning, glucose uptake, and mitochondrial function—similar to the effects of fasting.

 Insulin Sensitivity & Glycemic Control

-• It lowers circulating insulin and glucose levels, helping reduce systemic inflammation and oxidative stress, two hallmarks of aging and metabolic decline.
+- By lowering insulin and glucose levels, Metformin helps reduce inflammation and oxidative stress, both of which contribute to aging and metabolic decline.

 mTOR Pathway Modulation